-DeWalt DCF885 impact driver/drill is a compact, 5.55” in length, and lightweight, 2.8lbs.
-It is a cordless tool that’s ideal to be used in tight areas.
-It is also equipped with 3 LED work lights with 20-second delay after the trigger is released.
+DeWalt DCF885 impact driver/drill is compact, 5.55” in length, and lightweight, 2.8lbs.
+It is a cordless tool that’s ideal to be use in tight areas.
+It is also equipped with 3 LED work lights with a 20-second delay after the trigger is released.

 You can one-handedly load a ¼” hex chuck that fits 1” bit tips.
-It can deliver the maximum torque of 1400 in/lbs, and the maximum impacts of 3200 IPM.
+It can deliver a maximum torque of 1400 in/lbs, and a maximum impact of 3200 IPM.
 Without load, it can run up to 2800 RPM.

 - Compact and lightweight